Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - Speed up "Checking Dependencies" by dumping `npm ls` and just looking for the module in the `node_modules` folder.
 - Add new `-debug` command, which can be used to easily print all recent information and muted logs.
 - The `-help` command can now also be triggered by providing zero arguments to the `blueprint` CLI tool.
+- Internal placeholders `@version`, `&bp.version&` and `&bp.folder&` have been renamed to `::v` and `::f`.
+- Developers can now add components to the Pterodactyl navigation bar through React.
+- Add GitHub sponsors section and link to Blueprint's `README.md`.

 <br/>